willmcpherson2/willmcpherson2.github.io/_posts/2025-05-13-inline-your-runtime.md

 ```

 Perfect - the only undefined symbols are the C functions we're calling.
-Note that this is for the `release` profile - the `dev` profile will create a much larger module.
+Note that this is for the `release` profile and the `dev` profile will create a much larger module.

 ## Compiler